Teikyo Lab.

 Looking at modern times from a historian's perspective

-When I asked Professor Koyama what he valued most when researching modern Japanese history, he answered, "Knowing people."
-Whether it's the confidential expenses issue or the May 15 Incident, we have focused not only on the social system and the facts that happened there, but on the people who create that system and atmosphere.
-In this way, we will find clues that connect the past to the present.
+When asked what Professor Koyama values in his research into the history of modern Japan, he answered, "Knowing people."
+Whether it's the secret funds scandal or the May 15 Incident, he doesn't just look at the social system and the facts that occurred there, but focuses on the people who create those systems and atmospheres.
+In this way, he finds clues that connect the past to the present.

 For example, the fundamental issues of the accounting audit system revealed through research on confidential funds can provide useful knowledge in creating accounting audit systems for administrative organizations and companies.
 Furthermore, the dissemination of false information, which was common in prewar parliamentary politics, is similar to modern fake news.
 As we live in an era where it is becoming increasingly difficult to discern what is correct information, it is important to be aware of the ways in which lies are perpetuated within the social system.